5and5/BO1-FirstRooms/README.md

 * Move SNN nades

 ## TODO

+## Fix List
-* Add chalk or nade model
+* Added model to grenade wallbuys
 * disable zip line
-* add nades to normal first rooms

-## Fix List
 * Players that have bled out no longer respawn outside of the room
 * Grenades no longer can be bought when full
 * Fourth player on COTD no longer spawns outside of the room